revou-fsse-feb25/milestone-1-boxkalengx/README.md

 ## Contact

-If you have questions about this website, contact Ryan at boxkaleng@gmail.com.
+If you have questions about this website, contact Rian at boxkaleng@gmail.com.

 ---

-© 2025 Ryan Dennys G. All Rights Reserved.
+© 2025 Rian Arif Rahman.
+All Rights Reserved.